 That includes California, Oregon and Washington — where state Rep. Marcus Riccelli of Spokane, who sponsored the bill, says the issue has been very popular.
 So popular, in fact, that earlier this year he said he wishes people would pay half as much attention to the other work done in the state Capitol as they paid to the daylight saving bill.

 On Seattle’s shortest winter day, the sun rises at about 8 a.m. and sets at 4:20 p.m.
 If we were on Pacific Daylight Time in the winter, as proposed, the sun would rise about 9 a.m. and set at 5:20 p.m. on the shortest day of the year.

 If the West Coast of the United States is allowed to stay on daylight time, British Columbia will follow suit, said John Horgan, the province’s premier.

-An overwhelming majority of British Columbians — 93% of 220,000 people surveyed — support that change, according to survey results released by Horgan’s office last month.
+An overwhelming majority of British Columbians — 93% of 220,000 people surveyed — support that change, according to survey results released by Horgan’s office in September.